 Reading and Phonics at St James & St John Church of England School

-Letters and Sounds aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
+The scheme enables the children to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting at the age of five, with the aim of them becoming fluent readers by the age of seven.

 In Year 1 the children have to complete the statutory Year 1 Phonics Screening Check.
 This is a short, light-touch assessment to confirm whether individual children have learnt phonic decoding to an appropriate standard.
 It will identify the children who need extra help so they are given support by the school to improve their reading skills.
 They will then be able to retake the check so that we can track pupils until they are able to decode.